Stockport Corporation Tramways

 Stockport Corporation Tramways Great War tram conductress

-A lovely studio portrait of a Great War Stockport conductress.
+A studio portrait of a Great War Stockport conductress.
 Source unknown